zkat/shortening/README.md

 # Configuration

 shortening will first look in `~/.shortening.conf`, and then in `/etc/shortening.conf` for existing configuration files.
+There is an example configuration file in the source directory, named `shortening.conf.example`.

-This is the entirety of the current configuration file, with default values:
+Here is the entirety of the default configuration file:

     [shortening]
     port = 8181 # Port to start the web server in.